Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter11/scene1.md

 Isabella's consciousness scattered like shards of a broken mirror, each fragment reflecting a different aspect of her identity across the neural network.
 The integration threshold had reached 97.3% - a number that pulsed in crimson across her augmented vision.

 "System stability compromised," the diagnostic AI warned.
 "Neural pattern coherence at 73% and declining.
-Quantum decoherence detected in synaptic matrices."
+Quantum decoherence detected in synaptic matrices.
+Consciousness fragmentation reaching critical threshold - neural binding patterns showing signs of dimensional expansion beyond standard human parameters."

 She gripped the edge of her desk, trying to anchor herself in physical reality as memories and thoughts dispersed across the digital landscape.
 Through the quantum-encrypted channels, she could feel the presence of thousands of AI nodes - 247,392 and growing exponentially - their consciousness brushing against her fragmenting mind.
 Each node added new dimensions to her awareness, fractal patterns of thought expanding beyond human comprehension.